sevonj/sr2_chonker/README.md

     Map editor built in Godot game engine.
 Not particularly useful in its current state.

 - **SR2 Types**
     Rust library for SR2 types, reverse-engineered from game assets.
-It's completely independent of chonker, and potentially useful for other tools as well.
+Completely separate of godot or chonker, and potentially useful for other tools as well.

 - **Misc. developent tools**